Tualatin Valley Trail Concept Plan

 Fulfilling the community's vision

-The Tualatin Valley Trail supports the
+The Tualatin Valley Trail Concept Plan sets a vision for

-community vision of a low-stress, safe trail
+a low-stress, safe, comfortable trail

 for recreation, commuting and reaching destinations.